top of page

 Fireweed Kinship Society

-Our purpose is to support Indigenous gender- and sexuality-diverse youth and their kinship relations, building connections to language, culture, ceremony, and land through intergenerational land-based learning and community.
+Our purpose is to support Indigenous Two-Spirit, LGBTQQIA+, or Indigiqueer youth and their kinship relations, building connections to language, culture, ceremony, and land through intergenerational land-based learning and community.

 Fireweed Kinship Society supports the work of tapahtêyimôkamik to co-create rites of passage for Indigenous 2S/LGBTQIA+ youth and their kinship relations.
 We also support okimaw kihêw mêkwanak to create supportive spaces for parents, family, and friends of Indigenous 2S/LGBTQ+ youth.

-tapahtêyimôkamik is a exploring how we can co-create inclusive rites of passage with Indigenous 2S/LGBTQIA+ youth
+tapahtêyimôkamik is focused on co-creating inclusive rites of passage with Indigenous 2S/LGBTQIA+ youth

 We aim to nurture the spirit fire that exists within each of us to learn and embody our kinship roles and responsibilities.